 MinC Is Not Cygwin

-nederlands | english | screenshots
+bring the tools where your data is nederlands | english | screenshots

 Welcome to the MinC home page.
 MinC is a Unix emulator for Windows, based on the OpenBSD operating system.
 The MinC project originally started in 2016 and had been written to help children at vocational education learn Linux without the hassle of virtualization, but matured over the course of the last decade.
 It runs on Windows NT, version 2000/XP/2003/Vista/7/8/10/11.